brooklynrail/brooklynrail-platform/content/events/2022/06/singing-in-unison-artists-need-to-create-on-the-same-scale-that-society-has-the-capacity-to-destroy-part-1-rivers-threads-folds.md

 ---
-title: " Singing in Unison: Artists Need to Create On the Same Scale That Society Has the Capacity to Destroy, Part 1, rivers, threads, folds"
+title: Closing Reception
-deck: Closing Reception
+deck: " Singing in Unison: Artists Need to Create On the Same Scale That Society Has the Capacity to Destroy, Part 1, rivers, threads, folds"
-summary: Featuring a poetry reading by Anselm Berrigan, Phong H. Bui, Chia-Lun Chang, Christine Kuan, and David Zaza, and a musical performance by Kristopher Hull.
+summary: Featuring a poetry readings by Anselm Berrigan, Phong H. Bui, Chia-Lun Chang, Christine Kuan, and David Zaza, and a musical performance by Kristopher Hull.
 date: 2022-06-25T18:00:00-0500